facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 - `set?` - If this property is set, the selector will return **writeable** state.
 A function that is passed an object of callbacks as the first parameter and the new incoming value.
 The incoming value may be a value of type `T` or maybe an object of type `DefaultValue` if the user reset the selector.
 The callbacks include:
   - `get()` - a function used to retrieve values from other atoms/selectors.
 This function will not subscribe the selector to the given atoms/selectors.
   - `set()` - a function used to set the values of upstream Recoil state.
 The first parameter is the Recoil state and the second parameter is the new value.
 The new value may be an updater function or a `DefaultValue` object to propagate reset actions.
+  - `reset()` - a function used to reset to the default values of upstream Recoil state.
+The only parameter is the Recoil state.
 - `dangerouslyAllowMutability` - In some cases it may be desireable allow mutating of objects stored in selectors that don't represent state changes.
 Use this option to override freezing objects in development mode.

 ---